Your Guide to Setting Up Your Password Policy in Office 365

 4. You'll see the Password Policy in the new window, along with privacy policy, sharing, and others.

-6 Steps to Setting Up Your Password Policy
+6 Steps To Setting Up Your Microsoft 365 Password Policy Management

 After finding your password policy in Microsoft 365 admin center, you can now set it to your preference.